International humanitarian law: Gendered violence

-Read together with other legal mechanisms, in particular the UN Convention for the Elimination of All Forms of Discrimination Against Women (CEDAW), these can enhance interpretation and implementation of IHL.
+Read together with other legal mechanisms, in particular the UN Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), these can enhance interpretation and implementation of IHL.

 In addition, international criminal tribunals (like the International Criminal Tribunals for the former Yugoslavia and Rwanda) and mixed tribunals (like the Special Court for Sierra Leone) have contributed to expanding the scope of definitions of sexual violence and rape in conflict.
 They have effectively prosecuted sexual and gender-based crimes committed during armed conflict.
 There is now well-established jurisprudence on gender-based crimes.
 Nonetheless, there remains an urgent need to further develop constructions of gender within international humanitarian law.

-Culture
+Cultural relativism

 IHL has generally not been subject to the same debates and criticisms of "cultural relativism" as have international human rights.
 Although the modern codification of IHL in the Geneva Conventions and the Additional Protocols is relatively new, and European in name, the core concepts are not new, and laws relating to warfare can be found in all cultures.
 Indeed, non-Western participants played important roles in the development of this area of law at the global level as early as the 1907 Second Hague Conference, and have continued to do so since.

 ICRC studies on the Middle East, Somalia, Latin America, and the Pacific, for example have found that there are traditional and long-standing practices in various cultures that preceded, but are generally consistent with, modern IHL.
 It is important to respect local and cultural practices that are in line with IHL.
 Relying on these links and on local practices can help to promote awareness of and adherence to IHL principles among local groups and communities.

 Durham cautions that, although traditional practices and IHL legal norms are largely compatible, it is important not to assume perfect alignment.
 There are areas in which legal norms and cultural practices clash.
 Violence against women, for example, is frequently legitimized by arguments from culture, and yet is prohibited in IHL and other international law.
 In such cases, it is important to ensure that IHL is not negatively affected.